In today’s post, we’re going to take a little trip.

 He won a silver star for his service, all kinds of different things.
 He’s a very fascinating guy.

-Well, the lovely Christie went to college in Santa Fe, New Mexico.
+Well, the lovely Christy went to college in Santa Fe, New Mexico.

 And Forrest ended up retiring in Santa Fe, New Mexico after his stellar air force career.

 He bought a gallery, went in as partners with a guy, and then he ended up owning the gallery.